Data Files

 Merging Site Data into Resource Data #

-New for Bridgetown 1.2: for easier access to data in your templates whether that data comes from the resource directly or from data files, you can use front matter to specify a data path for merging into the resource.
+For easier access to data in your templates whether that data comes from the resource directly or from data files, you can use front matter to specify a data path for merging into the resource.

 Define a front matter variable in a resource like so: